edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonConfiguration.md

 Service specific properties can be found on the respective documentation page for each service.

 !!! edgey - "EdgeX 3.0"
-    New in Edgex 3.0 the common configuration is now in a single location, both source file and in the common section in the Configuration Provider.
-In prior releases the common configuration was duplicated in each service's configuration and section in the Configuration Provider.
+    New in Edgex 3.0 the common configuration is now in a single location.
+The source file is loaded into the common section in the Configuration Provider.
+In prior releases the common configuration was duplicated in each service's configuration and in each service's section in the Configuration Provider.

 The common configuration is managed by the **core-common-config-bootstrapper** service, which is divided into 3 sections: